(Two Free Sample Chapters)

 "I don't have words, Fid."

 "There aren't any.
-But I appreciate the thought.
+I appreciate the thought, though.
 But to continue: When a unicorn dies, its essence retreats into its horn.
 The unicorn can give up existence if it wants to, but life as a ghost in a unicorn's horn isn't that bad.
 And the horn is anchored to the skull unless the unicorn lets go of it.
 So Norr threw a domination spell on me, and made me let go of the skull, and then he used magic to reshape the horn into the dagger you know.
 And then he used another compulsion spell to force me to create a blood bond with him, and then I was his slave."

 "Except that he was such an arrogant bastard that he never actually learned the rules.
 'Never attempt to harm me in any way,' is not an affirmative command.
 He opened the bond between us, which gave me access to his power, and then he tested the edge of his pretty new toy against his thumb, and I turned the full force of his will, which was significant, against his body, which was pretty ordinary, and he died."